Other People-2016

 Grade: B+

-Hot on the heels of her successful feature film Selma (2014), director Ava DuVernay follows up with another race relations piece- this time with an informative documentary entitled 13th, after the Thirteenth Amendment to the Constitution of the United States of America, freeing slaves and banning slavery.
+Hot on the heels of her successful feature film Selma (2014), director Ava DuVernay follows up with another race relations piece: an informative documentary entitled 13th, named after the Thirteenth Amendment to the Constitution of the United States of America, which abolished slavery.

-The documentary, however, brings to the surface, loopholes to the constitution, and how progress has been too slow for black people following the Civil war and into modern times.
+The documentary, however, exposes loopholes in the Constitution and shows how progress has been too slow for black people since the Civil War and into modern times.

-The United States prison system is examined throughout the documentary and gets off to a compelling start as we hear an audio clip of former President Barack Obama informed us that the United States has five percent of the population of the world yet twenty-five percent of the worlds prisoners, a direct message to those convinced that the United States is the greatest country in the world.
+The documentary examines the United States prison system.
+It starts with an audio clip of former President Obama informing us that the United States has five percent of the world’s population.
+Twenty-five percent of the world’s prisoners are in the US, a direct message to those convinced that the US is the greatest country in the world.

-This powerful message sets 13th off right as we begin a journey into why the statistic exists.
+This powerful message sets 13th off right as we explore why the statistic exists.

-I thoroughly enjoyed the high production values that the documentary offers, including modern graphics as the numbers of the incarcerated blacks, came on screen in an edgy way.
+I thoroughly enjoyed the high production values of the documentary, including the modern graphics that edgily displayed the number of incarcerated blacks on screen.

 13th does not feel dated or monotone as some documentaries do.
-Rather, it feels creative and nuanced with interviews and news clips of events such as the Civil Rights movement to Depression-era footage and very modern-day footage so that over a hundred years of history is represented.
+Instead, it feels creative and nuanced with interviews and news clips of events such as the Civil Rights movement and Depression-era footage.
+Modern-day footage is included, representing over a hundred years of history.

-A great add-on to 13th is the chronological path through history that the viewer experiences, beginning with the Civil War and ending with 2017- with the unpopular Donald Trump as President of the United States.
+A significant aspect of the 13th is its chronological progression through history, beginning with the Civil War and ending in 2017 when the unpopular Donald Trump was elected President of the United States.

-DuVernay’s major point of her documentary is that many political figures use “scare tactics” to influence voters to vote a certain way and throughout history, voters have fallen for this measure time and time again.
+DuVernay’s central point is that many political figures use “scare tactics” to influence voters to vote a certain way and repeatedly fall for this strategy.

-She wisely goes through history and dissects several presidents’ terms and individual campaign messages.
-Nixon, Reagan, Clinton, Bush Sr., and Obama are heavily featured.
+She analyzes the history and dissects several presidents’ terms and individual campaign messages, heavily featuring Nixon, Reagan, Clinton, Bush Sr., and Obama.

-I loved this aspect since it was like a fresh history lesson for me and how the times have not only changed but in some ways stayed the same.
+I love this aspect since it was a fresh history lesson for me on how the times have changed but have stayed the same.

-Enjoyable are interviews with prominent activists such as Angela Davis, leader of the Communist Party USA, and a woman with close ties to the Black Panthers.
-Considered a radical in her day (the 1960’s), the documentary features clips of her interviews both then and now.
+Interviews with prominent activists such as Angela Davis, leader of the Communist Party USA, and a woman with close ties to the Black Panthers are informative.
+Considered a radical in her day (the 1960s), the documentary features clips of her interviews both then and now.

-Current political figures Van Jones and Newt Gingrich are featured giving 13th a crisp, modern, and relevant feel to it, rather than a period long ago.
+Current political figures Van Jones and Newt Gingrich are featured, giving 13th a crisp, modern, and relevant feel rather than a long-gone period.

 Oscar Nominations: Best Documentary-Feature